gu-fan/clickable.vim/README.rst

 Defining clickable plugins
 --------------------------

 Along with the `g:clickable_directory` directory, clickable.vim will search all vim file under '&rtp/clickable' and source them.

 These vim file must use  `clickable#export(object)` to export config object to clickable plugin.

 you can check 'riv.vim/clickable' for a detail view.

+Maybe a detail intro is needed.
+So anyone can write one in english are welcome.

+There is an (Chinese) intro in my blog: http://rykka.me/rewrite_of_clickable.vim.html

 Q & A